 Cervical cancer.
-Women diagnosed with an HIV/AIDS-related cervical cancer typically receive the same type of follow-up care as people who do not have HIV.
+Patients diagnosed with an HIV/AIDS-related cervical cancer typically receive the same type of follow-up care as those who do not have HIV.
 Learn more about what to expect after treatment for cervical cancer.

 Talk with your doctor about the specific care you need after treatment.
 Learn more about the importance of follow-up care.